grzegorz914/homebridge-openwebif-tv/README.md

 </pre>

 # Info
-Sort of channel in HomeKit app is alpahabetically bu U can sort the channel as in Yours receivers adding channel number at first place of every name, some example:
+Sort of channel in HomeKit app is alpahabetically but U can sort the channels as in Yours receivers adding channel number at first place of every name, some example:
 <pre>
                 {
                     "name": "1 TVP HD",